lav30/nobelprizes/index.md

 ### 7. Relplot of Age vs Years, indexed by hue (Category) and circle size (Gender)
 Scatterplot with varying point sizes and hues.

-Observation : Note the disparity between the number of men and women awarded over the years
+Note the disparity between the number of men and women awarded over the years

 ![Title](Images/g.png?raw=true "Title")